Planning Controls (LEP, DCP and SWPGA)

 Development under the LEP is also governed by the Development Control Plan.

 The SWPGA was established by the State Environmental Planning Policy (Sydney Region Growth Centres) 2006 (SEPP).

 Land within the SWGA will be released by the State Government to provide land for housing and to create new communities with access to jobs, parks, schools and services.

-Land at Oran Park, Turner Road (Gledswood Hills and Gregory Hills), parts of Catherine Fields and Leppington has already been released by the State Government and are zoned under the SEPP
+Land at Oran Park, Turner Road (Gledswood Hills and Gregory Hills), parts of Catherine Fields and Leppington have already been released by the State Government and are zoned under the SEPP.

 The Camden Growth Areas Development Control Plan applies to all of the rezoned land in the SWPGA (except Oran Park and Turner Road) and includes site-specific appendices which apply to the Leppington, Leppington North, East Leppington and Catherine Fields (Part 1) precincts.

 Further information is available via the Department of Planning and Environment's website South West Growth Area .

 On 24 November 2017, the South Creek West Release Area was released for rezoning to urban development.
 The area is approximately 1500 hectares in size and will potentially provide for 30,000 new homes.
 Further information is available via the Department of Planning and Environment’s website.